 - Start on your hands and knees, and then slightly lift your knees off the ground using your toes and hands as support.

 - Rotate your belly button, hips, and chest in one direction as you hop your legs to that side.

 - Keep your spine in a straight line with the rest of your body.

 - With your legs already to one side, hop directly to the opposite side instead of going back to the starting position first.
 Watch your lower back.

 Figure 8 Pelvic Tilt

-The figure 8 pelvic tilts primarily focus hamstrings, glutes, and pelvic hip muscles.
+The figure 8 pelvic tilts primarily focus on hamstrings, glutes, and pelvic hip muscles.

-- To remove your quads from the workout, lift your toe on the foot that is planted on the ground.
+- To remove your quads from the workout, lift your toe on the foot planted on the ground.

 - Squeezing your glutes the whole time will maximize your results.

-- Make sure to get a full hip extension at the top of the motion.
+- Make sure to get a total hip extension at the top of the motion.

 - Thrust upwards as soon as your butt touches the ground at the bottom of the motion.

 Twisting squat thrusts help challenge your balance and posture.